zeroincombenze/l10n-italy/README.rst

 l10n_it_reverse_charge: 10.0.1.5 (2023-02-13)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* [IMP] The date may be different form invoice date for self invoice / Data fattura e contabile diverse per le auto-fatture
+* [IMP] The date may be different from invoice date for self invoice / Data fattura e contabile diverse per le auto-fatture

 l10n_it_einvoice_base: 10.0.2.1.22 (2023-02-13)